-Other intangible assets are valued at kEUR 0 in the economic balance sheet above and kEUR 87 in the financial statements prepared under IFRS.
+Other intangible assets are valued at kEUR 0 in the economic balance sheet above and kEUR 161 in the financial statements prepared under IFRS.
 The amount represents licences and software development and implementation costs that will be used in the future to facilitate the company's reporting under IFRS17.
+Depreciation of this asset class will start as at 1.1.2023 when IFRS17/IFRS9 are in use.